Share

 Variable Moving Average (VMA)

-A VMA is an EMA that's able to regulate its smoothing percentage based on market inconstancy automatically.
-Its sensitivity grows by providing more weight to the ongoing data as it generates a better signal indicator for short and long term markets.
+A VMA is an EMA that is able to regulate its smoothing percentage based on market inconstancy automatically.
+Its sensitivity grows by providing more weight to the ongoing data as it generates a better signal indicator for short and long-term markets.

 To calculate the Variable Moving Average (VMA):